Mallick17/AWS-S3/README.md

 ### **2. SSE-KMS (Server-Side Encryption with AWS Key Management Service)**
-- **What**: You create and manage encryption keys using AWS KMS.
+- **Overview:**
+S3 encrypts objects using **AWS KMS (Key Management Service)**, allowing more control over encryption keys, including key rotation and access management.

-- **How It Works**:
+- **How It Works:**
-  - You create a **KMS key** (symmetric or asymmetric).
-  - When uploading an object, S3 uses your KMS key to encrypt the data.
+  - When an object is uploaded, S3 encrypts it using a customer-managed KMS key.
-  - You control access to the key via IAM policies and can audit key usage via AWS CloudTrail.
-- **Why Use It**: Provides granular control over encryption keys and access.
-Ideal for compliance and sensitive data.
+  - The key is stored in AWS KMS and requires permissions to use.
+  - AWS KMS logs all key usage in **AWS CloudTrail** for auditing.

+- **Key Management:**
+  - Users can choose an **AWS-managed KMS key (default)** or a **customer-managed KMS key (CMK)**.
+  - Allows fine-grained access control with **IAM policies** and **key policies**.
+  - Supports key rotation.

+- **Use Case:**
+  - Suitable for organizations that need better security control and audit logging.
+  - Required for compliance with security policies.

+- **Limitations:**
+  - Additional cost for AWS KMS key usage.
+  - More complex than SSE-S3 due to key permissions.

 <details>
   <summary>Steps to Create</summary>